Taogal/build_system_kit/README.md

 - COMPONENT_SRCDIRS: Directory paths, must be relative to the component directory, which will be searched for source files (*.cpp, *.c, *.S).
 Defaults to '.', ie the component directory itself.
 Override this to specify a different list of directories which contain source files.

-- CFLAGS: Include your project build flags.
+- CFLAGS: Include your project building flags.